Holly B. Fontenot, PhD, APRN, WHNP-BC, FAAN, FNAP

 Honolulu, HI 96822

-Holly Fontenot is an Associate Professor and the Francis A. Masuda Chair in Women’s Health at the UH Manoa Nancy Atmospera-Walch School of Nursing.
+Holly Fontenot is a Professor and the Francis A. Masuda Chair in Women’s Health at the UH Manoa Nancy Atmospera-Walch School of Nursing.
 She is a board certified women’s health nurse practitioner and has extensive experiences as an educator mentoring the next generation of nurses, nurse practitioners, and nursing scholars.

 To address current health care challenges, she is committed to fostering nurses to become leaders of clinical and scientific teams, unleash their creativity and utilize innovative strategies to engage marginalized communities, promote health in multicultural environments, and actively disseminate nursing scholarship to multidisciplinary audiences.